 2.5 Our engagement activities will be tailored depending on the needs of the project.
-We will use a range of methods and activities to involve the community in planning at the relevant stage of the process.
-Community involvement may focus on informing residents and at other times involve partnership working and co-creation.
-We will clearly communicate this depending on the project.
+We will use a range of methods and activities to involve the community in planning at the relevant stage of the process as shown in Table 2.2.
+The level of community involvement will vary depending on the nature of the project and may focus on informing residents or at other times involve partnership working and co-creation, for example joint decision making on one part of a large project.
+Officers will use best judgement when deciding appropriate categories and we will clearly communicate this depending on the project.
+Table 2.2 acts as a 'toolkit' for officers when creating an engagement strategy.